jamesgurung/timetable-calendar-generator/README.md

   ]
 }
 ```
-If you specify multiple timings for the same `period`, then when creating each event the app will use the first entry which matches any `days` and `yearGroups` filters.
+If you specify multiple timings for the same `period`, then when creating each event the app will use the first entry matching any `days` and `yearGroups` filters.
 Make sure a fallback entry (with no filters) is always provided.

 Overriding or renaming a lesson to a blank string (`""`) will prevent a calendar event from being created at that time.